matteopolak/iti1120/README.md

 This repository contains all coursework done for Introduction to Computing I, ITI 1120.

-**Note**: Submitting any material from this repository as your own work is considered academic fraud.
+> **Warning**: Submitting any material from this repository as your own work is considered academic fraud.